Why You Don't Want a Large Tax Refund | WaterStone Bank

 If you’re employed full-time, you fill out a W-4 form that’s used to determine how much money will be withheld from each of your paychecks for tax payments.
 If you’re self-employed, you pay your estimated taxes each quarter.

-When you don’t withhold enough on your W-4 form—for example, if you don’t claim all of your tax dependents—you’ll end up paying more than you actually owe toward your taxes.
+When you don’t withhold enough on your W-4 form—for example, if you don’t claim all your tax dependents—you’ll end up paying more than you actually owe toward your taxes.

 Why wouldn’t I want a big tax refund?